licheng1221/How-leaves-reflect-genetic-variation/README.md

 ## Data

-The spectral measurement data underlying the results presented in this paper are available as a published dataset at SPECCHIO http://sc22.geo.uzh.ch:8080/SPECCHIO_Web_Interface/search, with Keyword: UZH_SG_Nicotiana_attenuata_ASD
+The spectral measurement data underlying the results presented in this paper are available as a published dataset at SPECCHIO http://sc22.geo.uzh.ch:8080/SPECCHIO_Web_Interface/search, with Keyword: UZH_SG_Nicotiana_attenuata_ASD, OR at Zenodo https://zenodo.org/records/10700859
-OR
-at Zenodo https://zenodo.org/records/10700859